How to maximize the Amex Blue Cash Preferred

-For example, the Chase Freedom Unlimited offers 1.5 percent cash back on all purchases and doesn’t charge an annual fee — meaning you could swipe this card for all non-category purchases to earn a half percent more compared to the Blue Cash Preferred.
+For example, the Chase Freedom Unlimited®* offers 1.5 percent cash back on all purchases and doesn’t charge an annual fee — meaning you could swipe this card for all non-category purchases to earn half a percentage point more compared to the Blue Cash Preferred.

 The Citi® Double Cash Card is another great option for pairing.
-You earn 1 percent cash back when you make a purchase and an additional 1 percent when you pay your balance.
-This means you don’t have to keep up with any rotating categories or promotions, and it encourages you to pay off the amount each month.
+You’ll earn a total of 2 percent cash back — 1 percent back when you make a purchase and an additional 1 percent back when you pay for your purchase.
+This means you won’t have to keep up with any bonus or rotating categories, and the rewards structure will encourage you to pay off your balance in full each month.
 There’s no annual fee, either.

 The bottom line

-The Amex Blue Cash Preferred offers a strong cash back rewards structure for everyday purchases.
-By following the tips outlined above, both large and small households can get rewarded for using this card in places they would likely be spending anyway.
+The Amex Blue Cash Preferred offers a strong cash back rewards structure for many types of everyday purchases.
+By following the tips outlined above, both large and small households can get rewarded for using this card on spending they would likely be doing anyway.

 *The information about the Chase Freedom Unlimited® has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.